barticusprime/slim-kit/README.md

-# Slim 2: Starter Kit
+# Slim Kit

-The Starter Kit provides a base structure to start working with Slim 2.
+Slim Kit provides a base structure to start working with Slim 2.

-This Starter Kit is bundled with [Eloquent](https://github.com/illuminate/database), [phpdotenv](https://github.com/vlucas/phpdotenv), [Slim Views](https://github.com/slimphp/Slim-Views) and [Twig](https://github.com/twigphp/Twig).
+It is bundled with [Eloquent](https://github.com/illuminate/database), [phpdotenv](https://github.com/vlucas/phpdotenv), [Slim Views](https://github.com/slimphp/Slim-Views) and [Twig](https://github.com/twigphp/Twig).

-If there's any packages the Starter Kit provides that you personally don't want to utilize, you can easily remove them or swap them with your packages of choice.
+If there's any packages the kit provides that you personally don't want to utilize, you can easily remove them or swap them with your packages of choice.

-Although the Starter Kit provides a directory structure, you can easily tinker it into your liking or expand it.
+Although the kit provides a directory structure, you can easily tinker it into your liking or expand it.

 # Installation

-Clone this repository to install the Starter Kit:
+Clone this repository to install the kit:

 ```
 git clone https://github.com/oxyzero/Slim2StarterKit.git